Course Lead: Alison Croft

 - Identifying and re-evaluating automatic thoughts

-- Identifying and re-evaluating dysfunctional assumptions and core beliefs
+- Identifying and re-evaluating rules and assumptions

 - The role of behavioural experiments

-- Process and termination issues in CBT
+- Process and ending therapy issues in CBT

 Part II: Special applications – Developing the basics